Brewers vs. Padres Player Props Betting Odds

 Santana Stats

-- Carlos Santana has recorded 99 hits with 26 doubles, 18 home runs and 50 walks.
+- Carlos Santana has put up 101 hits with 26 doubles, 18 home runs and 50 walks.
 He has driven in 66 runs with six stolen bases.

-- Santana takes a five-game streak with at least one hit into this contest.
-In his last five games he is batting .333 with a double, two home runs, three walks and six RBI.
+- Santana has picked up at least one hit in six straight games.
+In his last 10 outings he is hitting .262 with a double, four home runs, three walks and 10 RBI.

 Santana Recent Games